RisalNasar/MockBank/README.md

 # MockBank
 A PHP web application that is created in-accordance with the OWASP Application Security Verification Standards (ASVS), to learn concepts from the same.

 This version of the MockBank is created in PHP, using the Netbeans IDE.
+The backend database is MySQL.
+The application was operated using [XAMPP](https://www.apachefriends.org/index.html).

 ![Netbeans IDE](/images/netbeans_ide.jpg)